| Title: | Modern Text Mining Framework for R |

 "mean_difference"

-The difference is calculated as tcm[x,y]/tcm[x,x] - (tcm[y,y]/n_tcm_windows)
+The difference is calculated as tcm[x,y]/tcm[x,x] - (tcm[y,y]/n_tcm_windows),

 where x and y are term index pairs from a "preceding" term index combination.

-should represent the boolean term co-occurrence (internally probabilities are used)
+The tcm should represent the boolean term co-occurrence (internally probabilities are used)

 in the original documents and, therefore, is an intrinsic metric in the standard use case.